 - Instead of a lob shot, try soft shots that arc the highest on your side of the net and land softly in the kitchen.

 - Use the kitchen as a third teammate.
 Balls MUST land in the kitchen before your opponent can approach the net, which can effectively slow your opponent down, and keep them from overpowering you.
+For more on the rules and how to play, click here.

 - Landing drop shots in the kitchen can dictate the pace of the match.
 The more balls you land in the kitchen, the more you control the match.